Is Citizens Financial Group a Buy at $40?

 CFG – The shares of Citizens Financial (CFG) have plunged in price since the company posted a weak first-quarter earnings report.
 But can they rebound by the company leveraging its broad portfolio services and with forthcoming interest rate increases?
 Read on, let’s find out.

-Citizens Financial Group, Inc. (CFG) in Providence, R.I., operates as the bank holding company for Citizens Bank, National Association (CBNA) in the United States.
+Citizens Financial Group, Inc. (CFG - Get Rating) in Providence, R.I., operates as the bank holding company for Citizens Bank, National Association (CBNA) in the United States.
 It recently raised CBNA’s prime lending rate to 4% from 3.5% and is well-positioned to benefit from the market’s expectation of further interest rate rises.
 Also, the company’s board of directors declared a second-quarter 2022 common stock dividend of $0.39 per share, which was paid on May 17, 2022, to shareholders of record at the close of business on May 3, 2022.

 CFG also announced the pricing of $400 million of subordinated notes and $650 million of CBNA senior notes and intends to use the net proceeds for general corporate purposes.